dapr/docs/howto/use-w3c-tracecontext/README.md

 dapr.io/config: "appconfig"
 ```

-### Viewing traces

-To view traces, you need to deploy OpenCensus supported exporters.
-This is independent of Dapr configuration.
-Read [how-to-diagnose-with-tracing](../diagnose-with-tracing) to set up trace exporters.

-### Invoking Dapr with trace context
+#### Invoking Dapr with trace context

-As mentioned earlier in the [section](#Using-Trace-Context-in-Dapr), you can create the trace context and pass it when calling Dapr, or Dapr can generate trace context and pass it back to you.
+As mentioned in `Scenarios` section in [W3C Trace Context for distributed tracing](../../concepts/observability/W3C-traces.md) that Dapr covers generating trace context and you do not need to explicitly create trace context.

-If you choose to pass the trace context explicitly, then Dapr will use the passed trace context and propagate all across the HTTP/gRPC call.
+However if you choose to pass the trace context explicitly, then Dapr will use the passed trace context and propagate all across the HTTP/gRPC call.

-Using the [grpc app](../create-grpc-app) in the example and putting this all together, the following steps show you how to create a Dapr client and call the Save State operation passing the trace context:
+Using the [grpc app](../create-grpc-app) in the example and putting this all together, the following steps show you how to create a Dapr client and call the InvokeService method passing the trace context:

 The Rest code snippet and details, refer to the [grpc app](../create-grpc-app).

-#### 1. Import the package
+##### 1. Import the package

 ```go
 package main